betfair-datascientists/betfair-datascientists.github.io/src/modelling/AFLDisposals2024Datathon.md

 ### Competition Rules

 The 2024 AFL Player Disposals Datathon will see entrants provided with a bespoke set of historic AFL data for all matches from the AFL 2016 season until the present day which will be updated on a weekly basis during the competition.
-The goal from there is to use the provided data (or any other data) to build your own model to predict the disposal count of every player named in the squad of 26 for each team
+The goal from there is to use the provided data (or any other data) to build your own model to predict the disposal count of every player named in the squad of 26 for each team.

 How you go about building the model is entirely up to you – do you want to build an Elo model, a regression-based model, a Machine Learning algorithm or something entirely different?
 Get as innovative with it as you want!